Long lived inert Higgs in fast expanding universe and its imprint on cosmic microwave background: Introduction

-where $n > 0 $.
-In the $\Phi$ dominated universe, the Hubble parameter $(H)$ at any given temperature is always larger than the corresponding value of $H$ for the standard cosmology at the same temperature.
-Such a scenario with larger Hubble parameter is known as the fast expanding universe where at earlier time (higher temperature) the universe was matter dominated and eventually at some lower temperature before BBN radiation density $(\rho_{\rm rad})$ takes over the matter density $(\rho_{\Phi})$.
-Following the notation of \cite{DEramo:2017gpl}, this era of the universe is identified by temperature $T_r$, where $\rho_{\Phi} (T_r) = \rho_{\rm rad} (T_r) $.
-Thus, the non-standard cosmological era correspond to the temperature regime where $ T > T_r$.
-In fact, faster expansion is theoretically motivated to elucidate present expansion of the universe\cite{PhysRevLett.80.1582}.
-In the above equation, $n = 0$ corresponds to the standard radiation dominated cosmological picture.
+where, $n= 3\omega-1 $.
+For $\omega>\frac{1}{3}$ this the energy density will fall faster than the radiation.
+This scenario have been studied in different context in the literature \cite{PhysRevD.55.1875,PhysRevD.28.1243, article,PhysRevD.37.3406,Copeland:1997et,Bernal:2018kcw}.
+We assume this $\Phi$ has negligible coupling with SM sector only so that the only effect it will have is in the expansion rate of the universe.
+As the new species red-shifts faster than the radiation. it's energy density will eventually become subdominant even without the presence of any decay.
 Several works reported the implications of non-standard cosmological scenarios in context of WIMP relic density calculation \cite{DEramo:2017gpl,Poulin:2019omz,Redmond:2017tja, Hardy:2018bph,Barman:2021ifu,DEramo:2017ecx,Bernal:2018kcw}.
-It is observed that if the thermal DM production occurs before $T_{\rm{BBN}}$ when the expansion rate of universe was larger than RD universe, freeze out happens at earlier time thus producing higher relic abundance \cite{Poulin:2019omz,Redmond:2017tja,Hardy:2018bph}.
+It is observed that if the thermal DM production occurs before $T_{\rm{BBN}}$ when the expansion rate of Universe was larger than radiation dominated(RD) universe, freeze out happens at earlier time thus producing higher relic abundance \cite{Poulin:2019omz,Redmond:2017tja,Hardy:2018bph}.
 Thus one requires larger coupling of the DM with thermal bath particles to produce higher DM annihilation cross-section at late universe so that it produces the relic density that matches with the observed one.
-Similar studies in the case of non-thermal production of DM have also been investigated \cite{DEramo:2017ecx,Bernal:2018kcw}.
+Similar studies in the case of non-thermal production of DM have also been investigated \cite{DEramo:2017ecx,Co:2015pka,Bernal:2018kcw}.
+Various phenomenological implications of the non standard cosmology have been extensively studied by several groups \cite{Berlin:2016vnh,Tenkanen:2016jic,Dror:2016rxc,Berlin:2016gtr}.